-How to Access Samba Share from Windows [2 Methods]
+How to Access Samba Share From Windows [2 Methods]

-If you are searching for a compatible and open source software for accessing and sharing files, folders and other data, then come across the Samba share.
+If you are searching for compatible and open-source software for accessing and sharing files, folders, and other data, then come across the Samba share.
 It provides a cross-platform adaptable environment between Windows and other systems.
-In this tutorial, I have outlined every ins and outs on how to access Samba share from Windows.
-So, go over it, try accessing Samba share from your Windows and leverage the benefits of this interoperable service.
+As a requirement to access Samba Share on Windows, users must have Samba already installed and configured properly.

-[Windows Used Throughout the Tutorial: Windows 10]Flowchart-How to access Samba share from Windows
+[Windows Used Throughout the Tutorial: Windows 10]

-2 Methods on How to Access Samba Share from Windows
+2 Methods on How to Access Samba Share From Windows

-You can easily access samba share from Windows only employing some compact and effortless steps.
+You can easily access Samba Share from Windows only employing some compact and effortless steps.
 Here, I am going to introduce two types of methods that will help you to access the Samba share.

 You can read the Comparative Analysis of Methods to know more related terms regarding samba shares.

-Method 01: Accessing Samba Share from Windows Using GUI
+Method 01: Accessing Samba Share From Windows Using GUI

-In the following section, I will show two cases of GUI (Graphical User Interface) for accessing Samba share from Windows.
+In the following section, I will show two cases of GUI (Graphical User Interface) for accessing Samba Share from Windows.

 A. Accessing Samba Share Using File Explorer

-To access Samba share using File Explorer follow the manual procedure shown below:
+To access Samba Share using File Explorer follow the manual procedure shown below:

-➊ Press WIN+E or you can click on the Folder icon like the image below to open file explorer:Clicking on folder icon to open file explorer❷ Enter the path of the Samba share in the address bar like the format below and click ENTER:
+1. Press WIN+E or you can click on the Folder icon like the image below to open File Explorer:Clicking on folder icon to open file explorer

 \\192.168.231.128\sambashare